jballas/441_work/HW-12/readme.md

 ### Sprite spritesheet

 In order to change the sprite, I had to find a new one in the assets folder.
-I
+I found a cute panda, 32 x 32, with a completely different grid layout.
+The panda had 3 x 4 grid and could essentially walk in 3 dimensions, but I only needed to have a forward facing, a walking left and walking right.

+I added the new image to my `preload()` with the new dimensions of 32 x 32.
+I was concerned because of the layout, but after reviewing some examples, it didn't matter as long as I selected the correct frame.(https://phaser.io/examples/v3/view/animation/single-sprite-sheet)

 ###

 ## Problems or Issues this week

 ## Specific questions/concerns for next week